JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsOpenX/Technologies/ReadMe.md

 ---

-## **Check All Requirements Simotaniously**
+## **Check All Requirements Simultaneously**

 > [!TIP]
-> This is a brand new section designed to provide ways to check **All Project Technology & Version Requirements** simotaniously.
+> This is a brand new section designed to provide ways to check **All Project Technology & Version Requirements** simultaneously.

-You can now check all project technology & version requirements simotaniously, using one or more of the following options:
+You can now check all project technology & version requirements simultaneously, using one or more of the following options:

 - [1.
 Using the Command Table](./CheckingAllJSopxTechnologyRequirements.md#1-check-technologies-using-the-command-table.md)
 - [2.
 Step-by-Step (Back-to-Back)](./CheckingAllJSopxTechnologyRequirements.md#2-check-technologies-step-by-step-back-to-back)